yanghengtang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view a patient’s appointments
+1. User requests to view a patient’s appointments.
-2. MediConnect shows the patient’s appointment list
+2. MediConnect shows the patient’s appointment list.

     Use case ends.